 Cold weather is no reason for human hibernation.
-The science is clear that being outside is better than indoors when it comes to COVID-19 risk, so just pretend you’re Scandinavian, as the New York Times recently suggested, and adopt a positive and icy mindset!
+The science is clear that being outside is better than indoors when it comes to COVID-19 risk, so just pretend you’re Scandinavian, as the New York Times has suggested, and adopt a positive and icy mindset!
 Then layer up — good gear, including a mask, is essential — and go outdoors.
 There’s no predicting the weather these days.
 If there’s snow, great — play in it.
 If not, there’s plenty else to enjoy out in the Hudson Valley elements: frozen waterfalls, lack of crowds, and the crunch of ice underfoot.

 No snow?
 No problem!
 Go hiking.
 Any spot you enjoy in other seasons will feel new again in winter, with ice-gray views, frozen tree branches, giant icicles, and abundant clues of wildlife.
 The only real choice is open views vs. graceful woods — or both.
-Benefits of winter hiking include fresh air, sunshine, and no bugs, plus no crowds.
+Benefits of winter hiking include fresh air, no bugs, and some much-needed Vitamin D, plus no crowds.
 Looking at water, often partially frozen, is a specific treat.
 To gaze out over the Hudson, try Hudson Highlands State Park Preserve or get close to the river’s edge at Esopus Meadow Preserve.
 For more great winter hikes, check out Hudson Valley Magazine.
 Other than dressing appropriately, you don’t need special gear for winter hiking, but spikes and/or poles could be useful.
 Pro tip: Stash a thermos with a hot beverage in the car to have waiting for you post-hike.